-Create Indestructable SBC's with overlayfs--Part II--uv, flask, and systemd
+Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

-Last time I went through using overlayfs on a Linux SBC to survive unwelcomed power hits.
+Last time I covered using overlayfs on a Linux Single Board Computer to survive unwelcomed power hits.

-I wanted to finish the indestructable SBC setup by adding a python virtual environment using uv, getting a basic webserver "hello world" going using Python flask, and getting the flask service to autostart at boot using systemd.
+To understand this post you may want to read or skim the last one...This time I wanted to finish the indestructible SBC setup by adding a Python virtual environment using uv, creating a basic webserver using Python flask, and getting the flask service to auto-start at boot using systemd.

-If you are a Linux/Python admin you probably already know how to do all of this; you should probably skip this post and check out these guys instead.
+If you are a Linux/Python admin you may already know how to do all of this; consider skipping this post and check out these guys instead.

-Only 512MB but text only OS still gave me space to mess around in an overlayfs configuration
+Pi Zero--512MB RAM but RPi's text-only OS still gave me a surprising amount of extra space to mess around in an overlayfs configuration.

 BUT FIRST--A WORD FROM THIS BLOG'S SPONSOR:

-After getting your SBC set, you will probably want to design a PCB for your SBC then get them fabricated.
+After getting your SBC set, you will probably want to design a PCB for your SBC then get it fabricated.

 For this, please check out PCBWAY.

-This month (December 2025) PCBWAY is featuring some awesome holiday specials, details here.
+For December 2025 PCBWAY is featuring some terrific holiday specials, details here.

-PCBWAY has a special where cool PC colors like purple are charged at their super low price: ten 99 x99 mm double sided PCB's for $5USB + tax, tariff, shipping.
-Super affordable!
+For instance: a special where cool PCB solder mask colors like purple and matte black are a super low price: ten 99 x 99 mm double-sided PCB's for $5USB + tax, tariff, shipping.

 In addition to top shelf PCB fabrication they also do fantastic work with assembly3D printinginjection molding, and much more.